apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The values that are to be injected as environment variables into each component.</p>
+<p>componentRefEnv specifies a list of values to be injected as env variables to each component.</p>
 </td>
 </tr>
 </tbody>